-Mr. Richards is a partner and local practice group leader in the Communications practice, where he represents voice over internet protocol (VoIP) companies, long distance carriers, competitive local exchange carriers, equipment manufacturers, private network operators, satellite operators, telecommunications trade associations, mobile application developers, wireless carriers, including MVNOs, and information service providers in transactional and litigation matters, and before the Federal Communications Commission, state public utility commissions and the International Telecommunication Union.
+Mr. Richards leads the law firm's Communications practice and is located in the Washington, DC office.
+He represents voice over internet protocol (VoIP) companies, long distance carriers, competitive local exchange carriers, equipment manufacturers, private network operators, satellite operators, telecommunications trade associations, mobile application developers, wireless carriers, including MVNOs, and information service providers in transactional and litigation matters, and before the Federal Communications Commission, state public utility commissions and the International Telecommunication Union.
 He also represents banks, private equity firms and other investors in communications companies in managing the regulatory risks associated with mergers, acquisitions, IPOs and financings.

 Mr. Richards is also a partner in the Global Sourcing practice, where he focuses on the negotiation of global telecommunications service contracts on behalf of large corporations, non-profit associations and governmental entities.
 Mr. Richards clients include companies in the media, retail, financial services, consumer products, energy, real estate, legal and health care industries and one of the nation’s largest school districts.
 Mr. Richards involvement includes evaluation of the existing telecommunications environment and marketplace, drafting of RFPs, evaluation of supplier responses and negotiation of the final contracts, that range in value from $1 million to $1 billion.
 Mr. Richards has negotiated with all major wireline and wireless carriers, including AT&T, Level 3, Qwest, Sprint, T-Mobile, Tata, TelMex, Telus, Time Warner and Verizon.

 Mr. Richards is the author of numerous articles on telecommunications and is a frequent speaker on telecommunications issues such as broadband policy, VoIP, universal service, CALEA, and the local and interexchange markets.

 - Legal 500 US, Telecom & Broadcast (2010, 2013-2016)